 - Inspect the paper air filter.
 If it is dirty, replace it with a new one.
 If it is not, you can reuse it.

 - Install the air filter and dry the pre-filter.

 Old or Bad Fuel Causes a Husqvarna Leaf Blower to Start Then Die

-Using the wrong type of fuel or old fuel can be the cause of a leaf blower dying after it’s been running for a while.
+Using the wrong type of fuel or old fuel can cause a leaf blower to die after it’s been running for a while.
 It’s best to consume fuel within 30 days of purchase to prevent fuel restrictions resulting from old gas.

 Use a gas with a minimum octane rating of 89 and an ethanol content no higher than 10%.
 Always choose a low ethanol content or ethanol-free fuel as ethanol has a negative effect on a Husqvarna’s small engine.